African Grey Parrot Facts – African Grey Parrots As Pets

 If you have African Grey parrots as pets, never feed them the following:

-Caffeine, Sugar, Chocolate, Peach and Cherry pips, Apple seeds, Avocado, Anything exposed to chemicals, fertilisers and artificial dyes.
+Caffeine, Sugar, Chocolate, Peach and Cherry pips, Apple seeds, Avocado, and Anything exposed to chemicals, fertilizers, and artificial dyes.

-What Is The Fastest Way To Your African Grey Parrots Heart?
+What Is The Fastest Way To Your African Grey Parrot Heart?

 Another one of those African Grey parrot facts that I have to include is how to make your parrot warm to you and trust you.
 A trusting bird is a confident bird with fewer issues in the long run.